Grid-tied solar electric systems utilize PV panel modules and solar inverters to deliver clean electricity.

 These systems first provide electricity to the electrical loads in the home or business.
 If the system generates more electricity than is being consumed, the excess is delivered to the grid.
 The utility measures the amount of electricity that the PV system delivers to the grid and provides a credit to the owner’s utility bill.
 In Maine, we have 12 months to use this excess electricity.
 Owners are not compensated for any surplus electricity that is generated during the 12-month cycle.

-Battery storage can be incorporated with a grid-tied solar PV system to provide electricity when there is a power outage or to best utilize time-of-use / peak demand electricity rates.
-New electrical storage options are quickly emerging in the market, and we actively evaluate these new technologies to determine their applicability to our customer’s specific needs.
+Solar battery storage can be incorporated with a grid-tied solar PV system to provide electricity when there is a power outage or to best utilize time-of-use / peak demand electricity rates.
+New electrical storage options are quickly emerging in the market, and we actively evaluate these new technologies to determine their applicability to our customer’s specific energy needs.

 We work with traditional lead acid battery storage, which is typically configured for 12V, 24V, or 48V, as well as emerging high voltage battery storage.